THE VOLUNTEER EXPERIENCE ON WILD AND SCENIC RIVERS

 October 1 – February 28, 2023

-To volunteer, you must commit to collecting data at three sampling locations (or the same site three different times).
-Data collection requirements vary based on river.
-You don’t need to commit to multiple years but we encourage involvement in multiple seasons.
+Each volunteer committed to collecting data at three sampling locations (or the same site, at three different times).
+Data collection requirements varied based on the river.

-We are prioritizing rivers that have not yet been assessed across the country.
+We are prioritized rivers that have not yet been assessed across the country.
 See the map on this page for more info.

-- Habitat assessments by taking photos of the sample collection area
+- Habitat assessments included taking photos of the sample collection area

-- Water samples (grab samples) will be analyzed for nutrients, trace metals, and salinity.
+- Water samples (grab samples) to be analyzed for nutrients, trace metals, and salinity.

 - Invasive species assessments identify the location and extent of invasive species establishment (Idaho, Oregon, and Washington only).

 All volunteers were required to complete online training and a comprehensive quiz prior to getting out in the field.
 We will offered a variety of educational webinars and readings to supplement training.

 Field probes and project equipment were shipped to volunteer teams.